krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/plate-slide-0.py.md

     # above and moving the gripper.
     # If the plate isn't below the gripper as seen from above, move the gripper
     # above the plate.
-    if check("the robot's gripper is not above the plate and the robot's gripper is not vertically aligned with the plate"): robot.put("the gripper above the plate")
+    if check("the robot's gripper is not above plate and the robot's gripper is not vertically aligned with the plate"): robot.put("the gripper above the plate")
     # If the gripper is aligned with the plate but not near it, move the gripper
     # down to the plate to slide it.